ktransier/blog/_posts/2014-12-15-rise-and-fall.md

 - Adding pull-to-refresh with UIRefreshControl
 - Changing the UINavigationBar background color, text color, and transparency Creating round images with clipsToBounds
-- Creating field validations for email and dollor amounts
+- Creating field validations for email and dollar amounts
 - Using Images.xcassets with 1x,2x,3x assets